dfki-ric/pytransform3d/README.md

 [checklist](https://github.com/dfki-ric/pytransform3d/wiki#checklist-for-new-features)
 for new features.

-It is forbidden to directly push to the main branch (master).
+It is forbidden to directly push to the main branch.
 Each new version has its own development branch from which a pull request will be opened to the main branch.
 Only the maintainer of the software is allowed to merge a development branch to the main branch.